 Submitting periodic reports to a trustee so the trustee can evaluate the issuer's compliance with the indenture.

+Negative Covenants Negative convents are the restraints put on a borrower.
+These restraints include issuing additional securities or taking on additional debt that may harm the current bondholders.
+This is generally done without meeting certain tests and/or ratios or receiving permission from the current bondholders.

 They set forth certain limitations and restrictions on the borrower's activities, such as: